w3c/w3c-website-templates-bundle/docs/styles/links.md

 ## Grouping links

 Links can be arranged in groups using the [cluster layout](../layouts/cluster.md).
-The following example is from the [business ecosystem](../templates/business-ecosystem.md) template.
+The following example is from the [business ecosystem](../templates/business-ecosystem.md) template:

 ```
 <div class="l-cluster component--members__cta">